COVID-19 cases in Saudi Arabia surge above 300-mark

 PHOTO

-RIYADH — Single-day coronavirus cases in Saudi Arabia surged above the 300-mark on Monday with 310 new infections recorded over the past 24 hours.
+RIYADH — Saudi Arabia saw new COVID-19 cases rise on Monday, with 327 new infections recorded over the past 24 hours.

-According to a statement from the Ministry of Health, 2 persons have died due to complications caused by the virus over the past 24 hours.
+According to a statement from the Ministry of Health, 1 person has died due to complications caused by the virus over the past 24 hours.

 © Copyright 2022 The Saudi Gazette.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).